snovakovic/fast-sort/README.md

     comparer: (a, b) => a.localeCompare(b)
   ]);

-  // We users ascending by age using default comparer and then by lastName using language sensitive comparer sort(users).by([
+  // Sort users ascending by age using default comparer and then by lastName using language sensitive comparer sort(users).by([
     { asc: 'age' },
     {